 Notification requirement for shigellosis

-Shigellosis (Group B disease) must be notified in writing within 5 days of diagnosis.
+Shigellosis is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

 This is a Victorian statutory requirement.